IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“As long as there are slaughterhouses there will be battlefields.”

+>“Flesh eating is simply immoral, as it involves the performance of an act which is contrary to moral feeling: killing.
+By killing, man suppresses in himself, unnecessarily, the highest spiritual capacity, that of sympathy and pity towards living creatures like himself and by violating his own feelings becomes cruel.

 >“My health not only has not suffered; it has in fact improved significantly since I have given up milk, butter and eggs, as well as sugar, tea, and coffee.”

+>“'Thou shalt not kill' does not apply to murder of one's own kind only, but to all living beings: and this Commandment was inscribed in the human breast long before it was proclaimed from Sinai.”

+>“Vegetarianism serves as a criterion by which we know that the pursuit of moral perfection on the part of humanity is genuine and sincere.”

+>“If a man earnestly seeks a righteous life, his first act of abstinence is from animal food...”

+>“What I think about vivisection is that if people admit that they have the right to take or endanger the life of living beings for the benefit of many, there will be no limit for their cruelty.”

 >“A man can live and be healthy without killing animals for food; therefore, if he eats meat, **he participates in taking animal life merely for the sake of his appetite**.
 And to act so is **immoral**.”